 Many people have a part-time job while in high school: flipping burgers, working at the mall, selling tickets at the movie theater.
 I did, too, and my job was a bit different: A disc jockey on a real radio station in Anoka, Minnesota, KTWN AM-1470.
 Not only was it fun, but I learned how to relate to my audience.
 Now, I help attorneys and other professionals relate to their clients.

 I’ve been working in and with law firms and attorneys since 1985.
-In 1997, I saw several unfilled business development and marketing needs in other service professions and leveraged my 12-year legal marketing career by launching Professional Services Marketing, LLC (PSM).
+In 1997, I saw several unfilled business development and marketing needs in other service professions and leveraged my 12-year legal marketing career by launching PSM Marketing (PSM).

 Our focus is two-fold: We deliver an outsourced marketing department to firms of all sizes and business development coaching for individual attorneys and practice groups.
 Our clients are primarily in the legal and financial services industries, but we also work with other professionals and service companies in other industries.